build-on-aws/content/tutorials/microsoft-pki-smart-card-authentication-amazon-workspaces/index.md

 7. Configure the AD Connector to use smart card authentication
 8. Test pre-session smart card authentication on Windows WorkSpaces
 9. Test in-session smart card authentication on Windows WorkSpaces
-10. Setup smart card authentication on Linux WorkSpaces **(GovCloud only)**
+10. Set up smart card authentication on Linux WorkSpaces **(GovCloud only)**
 11. Test smart card authentication on Linux WorkSpaces **(GovCloud only)**

-### Section 1: Deploy an offline root CA and enterprise subordinate CA by using the Microsoft Public Key Infrastructure Quick Start template and setup an OCSP responder
+### Section 1: Deploy an offline root CA and enterprise subordinate CA by using the Microsoft Public Key Infrastructure Quick Start template and set up an OCSP responder

-If you do not already have Microsoft PKI infrastructure setup (e.g. CAs, OCSP responder) in your AD environment, this first section is to deploy an offline root CA and enterprise subordinate CA by using the Microsoft Public Key Infrastructure Quick Start template and create an OCSP responder instance. **If you already have PKI infrastructure setup including an OCSP responder, please skip to Section 2.**
+If you do not already have Microsoft PKI infrastructure set up (e.g. CAs, OCSP responder) in your AD environment, this first section is to deploy an offline root CA and enterprise subordinate CA by using the Microsoft Public Key Infrastructure Quick Start template and create an OCSP responder instance. **If you already have PKI infrastructure set up, including an OCSP responder, please skip to Section 2.**

 #### Step 1.
 Create a Secret in Secrets Manager